-8. Elements of racial division, perceived or real, still persist and sometimes hold the community back.
+7.8.
+Elements of racial division, perceived or real, still persist and sometimes hold the community back.

-- 7.11.
-The integration of minority populations shall be encouraged through language programs, cultural awareness programs, and community events. - 7.12.
-Develop regional leadership in local government that promotes transparency, citizen engagement, and coordinated delivery of government services. - 7.13.
-Provide housing throughout the community that is safe, affordable and accessible to all income levels. - 7.14.
-Cultivate a skilled workforce with positive ethics, life skills, professionalism and educational levels within the region that creates and maintains long-term, meaningful employment opportunities around a balanced economic base, that increases per capita income in the region.
+- 7.8.1.
+The integration of minority populations shall be encouraged through language programs, cultural awareness programs, and community events. - 7.8.2.
+Regional leadership shall be developed in local government that promotes transparency, citizen engagement, and coordinated delivery of government services. - 7.8.3.
+Housing shall be provided throughout the community that is safe, affordable, and accessible to all income levels. - 7.8.4.
+A skilled workforce shall be cultivated with positive ethics, life skills, professionalism and educational levels within the region that creates and maintains long-term, meaningful employment opportunities around a balanced economic base, that increases per capita income in the region.

-Transportation
+8. Transportation